 - An increase in the CUSMA regional value contentFootnote 1 threshold for cars from 62.5% to 75%;

-- Stronger content requirements for core car parts, such as engines and transmissions;
+- Stronger regional value content requirements for core car parts, such as engines and transmissions;

-- A 70% North American steel and aluminum requirement; and
+- 70% North American steel and aluminum requirements; and

 The new agreement has the potential to generate increased automotive production in North America, including in Canada, as well as additional sourcing opportunities for Canadian parts producers.
 The Canadian advantage in the automotive sector has always been the strength of our highly skilled workforce, and our workers’ ability to produce high quality and reliable cars and trucks.